AmnAnon/minisave/README.md

    - locked stablecoins can be routed into conservative Celo-native yield strategies
    - savings stay productive while preserving the core penalty mechanic

 This yield direction is explicitly future roadmap only, not current v1 scope.
-Source: memory/2026-06-06.md#L1-L4

 ## Positioning vs other savings protocols
 MiniSave is closer to a **behavioral savings tool** than a pure yield-maximizer.